 What is Cybercrime in Jordan

-What is Cybercrime Lawyer in Jordan
+What is Cybercrime Lawyer in Jordan?

 In Jordan Cybercrime lawyer is the lawyer who practices the defending for the victims of the crimes which commuted via the computers or any electronic means.

 Cybercrime has recently spread.
 In 2018, we dealt with 350 such cases by the attorney specializing in such crimes.
-All cases were successfully completed and we were able to obtain an immediate decision to confiscate all the perpetrator’s devices in addition to issuing decisions of imprisonment against the perpetrators.
+All cases were successfully completed, and we were able to obtain an immediate decision to confiscate all the perpetrator’s devices in addition to issuing decisions of imprisonment against the perpetrators.
 We can say that we have achieved this by grace of Allah, first, and grace of the Cybercrime Department, which deals with this type of crime with great professionalism.

-Internet fraud is a type of cybercrime fraud or deception that use one or more network services (the Internet), such as chat rooms, e-mail, Internet forums, or websites, in order to send deceptive calls to potential victims on the network (Internet).
+Internet fraud is a type of cybercrime fraud or deception that use one or more network services (the Internet), such as chat rooms, e-mail, Internet forums, or websites, to send deceptive calls to potential victims on the network (Internet).
 Internet fraud usually aims to fraud users by defrauding their money (either by stealing their credit card numbers or by making them sending money orders or cheques) or forcing them to disclose personal information (for the purpose of espionage or impersonation or obtaining the account information of their sensitive positions).

 The data fraudsters try to obtain: